GrimFlash/BBCF-Improvement-Mod-GGPO/README.md

 # BBCF-Improvement-Mod-GGPO
-A netplay implementation utilizing kovidomi's BBCF Improvment mod for use with the Steam release of Blazblue Central Fiction.
+A netplay implementation utilizing kovidomi's BBCF Improvement mod for use with the Steam release of Blazblue Central Fiction.

 ## Table of contents
 * [Compiling and usage](#compiling-and-usage)